prashant-kikani/prashant-kikani.github.io/_posts/2021-4-16-freedom-vs-equality.markdown

 date:   2021-04-16 # yyyy-mm-dd
 keyword: Freedom vs. Equality, Freedom, Equality, Capitalism
 permalink: "/blog/freedom-vs-equality"
-description: "How Freedom and Equality are complementary to each other"
+description: "How Freedom and Equality are complementary to each other & why both of them can never be achieved together?"
 ---

 Our society runs on Capitalism.
 Private or corporate ownerships strive for maximizing profits by serving customers better than their competitors.